1rick/Vball/readme.md

 Remembering all these names is really difficult, and spelling them right is even worse.
 So here are some text shortcuts to use when writing in TextMate (I use them when reporting matches courtside).
 This contains two snippet bundles, one for women's and one for men's (not yet finished).

+###Three snippet bundles
+* mens
+* womens
+* other snippets

+**Note: don't install men's and women's bundle at once, since the country shortcuts overlap (i.e. Japan mens will conflict with Japan womens)**

 ###Tab Triggers
 ####For full name
 j+TAB - brings up Japan Team, then select name: